Farmers Markets

 City of Pittsburgh Farmers Markets

-All markets sell farm-fresh fruits, vegetables, meats, cheese and baked goods, while several locations also sell flowers, small gifts and hot prepared foods to go.
-All markets accept food stamps (SNAP), credit and debit cards as part of Just Harvest's Fresh Access program.
+All markets sell farm-fresh fruits, vegetables, meats, cheese and baked goods.
+Several locations also sell flowers, small gifts and hot prepared foods to go.

 2026 Market Schedule